Bhaumik-Tandan/log-system/README.md

 yarn dev
 ```

-The frontend will be at http://localhost:5173 and backend at http://localhost:4000.
+The frontend and backend will start on their respective default ports.

 ## Project Structure